obimbasmart/alx-higher_level_programming/0x07-python-test_driven_development/README.md

      with the message size must be an integer
    - if size is less than 0, raise a ValueError exception with the message size must be >= 0
    - if size is a float and is less than 0, raise a TypeError exception with the message size must be an integer

+4. Write a function that prints a text with 2 new lines after each of these characters: ., ? and :

+- Prototype: `def text_indentation(text):`
+- text must be a string, otherwise raise a TypeError exception with the message text must be a string
+- There should be no space at the beginning or at the end of each printed line
+- You are not allowed to import any module